Agents shipped. Now the only question is: can you bound the damage?

 Action gating and approvals

-Deterministic state machines for loops
+Deterministic state machines to kill runaway loops

 # Minimal “eval gate” pattern in CI (pseudo-implementation)